-The Company is also required to estimate forfeitures at the time of grants to employees, and revise those estimates in subsequent periods if actual forfeitures differ from its estimates.
-The Company uses historical data to estimate pre-vesting forfeitures and records stock-based compensation expense only for those awards that are expected to vest.
-To the extent that actual forfeitures differ from estimates, the difference is recorded as a cumulative adjustment in the period the estimates were revised.
-Stock-based compensation expense recognized in the financial statements is based on awards that are ultimately expected to vest.
+Through December 31, 2016, the Company was required to estimate forfeitures at the time of grants to employees, and revise those estimates in subsequent periods if actual forfeitures differ from its estimates.
+The Company used historical data to estimate pre-vesting forfeitures and recorded stock-based compensation expense only for those awards that were expected to vest.
+To the extent that actual forfeitures differ from estimates, the difference was recorded as a cumulative adjustment in the period the estimates were revised.
+Stock-based compensation expense recognized in the financial statements is based on awards that were ultimately expected to vest.